aws/amazon-chime-sdk-js/README.md

 To generate JavaScript API reference documentation run:

 ```
+npm run build
 npm run doc
 ```

-Then open `doc/api/index.html` in your browser.
+Then open `docs/index.html` in your browser.

 ## Reporting a suspected vulnerability